Meet the Team

 Laura has a passion for the ocean and what it can teach us.
 She is a poet/writer, public speaker and supporter of youth to boldly know and save the wilds.
 She is the founder and executive director of Ocean Matters, a nonprofit that supports youth in being stewards for the marine environment through service.
 Laura has over 25 years of experience nurturing and supporting social responsibility in young people including educational outreach projects she developed for the Corporation for Public Broadcasting, Ben & Jerry’s, the NBA, Frontline, and others.
 Laura’s love for literature as a tool for empowering young people stretches back to early in her career when she was briefly a high school English teacher.
 She serves on the boards of Women Working for Oceans (W20) and Earth, Ltd., and has a masters degree in education from Harvard University and a bachelors of arts in English Literature from Boston College.

 Wesley is the author of SUBWOOFER (New Issues, 2017).
 A California native, he has lived in Boston, Aix-en-Provence, Port Townsend, DC, and Chicago, never far from a major body of water.
 He has taught writing, rhetoric, and literature for many universities, and in other venues for young people and adult learners, including the National Gallery of Art, Grub Street Writer’s Workshop, and Upward Bound programs.
-His writing has been featured in Callaloo, Gulf Coast, Harvard Review, The Kenyon Review, Mississippi Review, The Missouri Review, Prairie Schooner, Publishers Weekly, the Golden Shovel Anthology, and elsewhere.
-Recipient of fellowships from the Sewanee Writers’ Conference and the Vermont Studio Center, he teaches writing at Howard University.
+His writing has been featured in Bennington Review, Boston Review, Gulf Coast, Harvard Review, The Hopkins Review, The Missouri Review, The Slowdown, Southern Humanities Review, the Golden Shovel Anthology and Elsewhere.
+Recipient of fellowships from the Sewanee Writers’ Conference and the DC Commission on the Arts and Humanities, he teaches at Howard University.

 Born in Belfast, Northern Ireland, and raised in Boston, Massachusetts, Elisa is a writer, educator, and poet.
 Their work has appeared in WBUR, Massachusetts Review, Boston Art Review, and elsewhere.
 You can find more of their work at www.elisarowe.com.